Atticus: Design to Drive Retention and Monetization

 Goal

-Redesign the experience to improve retention and unlock monetization.
+Enhance user experience to improve retention and enable monetization.

 Outcome